ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 ## Dynamic Scaling Policies

 Scaling policies implement dynamic scaling.
+Alarms fire the scaling policies.
 Scaling adjustment types change the capacity of an Auto Scaling group using a `ScalingAdjustment`.
 There are three different adjustment types:

 - `ChangeInCapacity` - increment or de-increment by a number of instances